DaisyAge12/FDSStick/README.md

 #### How to Install

-1. Start by printing the Modded Cover and FDS snap cover
+1. Start by printing the modded cover and snap cover
 ![](images/1.jpg "3D Prints")

 2. While that prints (roughly 3 hours) gather materials from the BOM